 The route out of Oxted is via Limpsfield, where a stained glass window dedicated to St Cecilia in St Peter's Church commemorates the celebrated musicians who are buried in its churchyard.
 The walk continues across the National Trust's Limpsfield Common, the High Chart (some of which is part of the Titsey Estate) and Squerryes Park.

-This walk began as an attempt to extend Book 2 Walk 16a (Hurst Green to Oxted) to take in the attractive town of Westerham.
-As some of the more direct routes proved unsuitable it has evolved into a separate walk, almost as long as the main Walk 16.
-Some sections inevitably overlap with the route of the Book 2 walk, but these are mostly done in the reverse order and only the final section is the same as Walk 16a.
+This walk began as an attempt to extend the Hurst Green to Oxted Walk (2–16a) to take in the attractive town of Westerham.
+As some of the more direct routes proved unsuitable it has evolved into a separate walk, almost as long as the main Walk 2–16.
+Some sections inevitably overlap with its route but these are mostly done in the reverse order and only the final section is the same as Walk 2–16a.

 The sections of this walk around Chartwell had to be revised because the National Trust locked some back entrances into the estate in 2015, presumably because a few walkers were using them to avoid paying the entry fee.
 The revised version does a short loop from Crockhamhill Common to Chartwell via Mariners Hill, and drops the original Long Walk's different route back to Oxted (which still features in several other SWC walks).